brainandforce/Electrum.jl/docs/src/types.md

 used to represent the basis vectors of a crystal.

 `AbstractBasis` types use the following conventions:
-  * The units are assumed to be angstroms or inverse angstroms.
+  * The units are assumed to be bohr for lengths or rad bohr⁻¹ for inverse.
   * Conversion between the two involve a factor of 2π (multiplication for the `RealBasis` >
 `ReciprocalBasis` conversion, and vice versa).